-When I wrote a few months ago about my March macaron madness, I was not kidding.
+When I wrote originally about March macaron madness, I was not kidding.
 I baked hundreds of macarons.
 Including the strawberry macaron recipe here.
 I’m sharing it because it disappeared the quickest when placed in front of my fellow students at the CIA.
 So I figure among such a discerning audience, it’s worth passing on.

 So here I go again.
-We can call it May macaron mayhem.
-And let’s get down to the bright, fruity business of the strawberry macaron recipe.
+And let’s get right down to the bright, fruity business of these strawberry macarons.

 First macarons first, the classic macaron recipe